krmaffey/Portfolio/final_proj_p2.md

 "Feature the organizations doing the work earlier in the presentation"<br>

 #### Changes I made
-- Reduced the amount of text on the page
+- Reduced the amount of text on the site
 - Featured the women's organizations earlier in the narrative
 - Changed some of the visualizations